 As a precursor, it’s important to know that my hair type is quite long and I wear it combed back to reveal an aggressive receding hairline and shining forehead.
 I tried to choose as many Australian owned men’s hair products as I could as well as a mix of formulas for different hair types, including creams for long hair, wax, textural clay, gels and pomades for readers with short hair, or men who want a styling product for a messier look.
 In all cases, I’ve applied the hair products to my hair after drying it with a towel, no more than 5 mins out of the shower, so still damp.
 It’s also worth noting that the test began five days after a trip to the barber and spanned two weeks, so there was a bit more length at the conclusion – not that it affected the outcome.

-My commentary on each of the tested hair products for men can be found below, followed by an overall rank at the end of the article.
+My commentary on each of the tested hair products for men can be found below – listed in chronological order from the first tested.

 Seb Man – The Dandy